2018ik/2018ik.github.io/_wiki/mystery.markdown

 ### The Church

 The church is the mystery of Christ.
-We can't understand the church fully because the church is Christ, and
+We can't understand the church fully because the church is Christ (Eph.
+3:4).

 ### The Trinity